 The information contained herein has been provided by Meir J. Rotenberg, Vice President & Investment Advisor and is for information purposes only.
 The information has been drawn from sources believed to be reliable.
 The information does not provide financial, legal, tax or investment advice.
 Particular investment, tax, or trading strategies should be evaluated relative to each individual's objectives and risk tolerance.

-Certain statements in this document may contain forward-looking statements ("FLS") that are predictive in nature and may include words such as "expects", "anticipates", "intends", "believes", "estimates" and similar forwardlooking expressions or negative versions thereof.
-FLS are based on current expectations about future general economic, political and relevant market factors, such as interest and foreign exchange rates, equity and capital markets, the general business environment, assuming no changes to tax or other laws or government regulation or catastrophic events.
-Expectations and projections about future events are inherently subject to risks and uncertainties, which may be unforeseeable.
-Such expectations and projections may be incorrect in the future.
+Certain statements in this document may contain forward-looking statements ("FLS") that are predictive in nature and may include words such as "expects", "anticipates", "intends", "believes", "estimates" and similar forward-looking expressions on egative versions thereof.
+FLS are based on current expectations and projections about future general economic, political and relevant market factors, such as interest and foreign exchange rates, equity and capital markets, the general business environment, assuming no changes to tax or other laws or government regulation or catastrophic events.
+Expectations and projections about future.
 FLS are not guarantees of future performance.
 Actual events could differ materially from those expressed or implied in any FLS.
 A number of important factors including those factors set out above can contribute to these digressions.
 You should avoid placing any reliance on FLS.

-The attached report is not an official record of your account, your account, your account, statements, tax slips, and other records should be used for tax purposes.
-For specific tax inquiries, please contact your tax specialist or account for accrued interest or dividends.
-Transaction amounts in other currencies have been converted to the currency of the report.
-For information readring the exchange rates used, please contact your representative.
-The book value shown for your holdings has been dividends.
-Transaction amounts in other currencies have been converted to the currency of the report.
-For information regarding the exchange rates used, please contact your representative.
+The attached report is not an official record of your account statements, tax splic, and other records should be used for tax purposes.
+For specific tax inquiries, please contact your tax specialist or account for accrued incremes to accurrent to expend and the report date (if applicable).
+The attached report does not account for accrued incremes to cause include transactions that have not settled as of the report date (if applicable).
+The attached report does not account for accrued incremes to record should be used for tax purposes.
+For specific tax inquiries, please contact your tax specialist or account for accrued incremes to dividends.
+Transaction amounts in other currencies have been conver dividends.
+Transaction amone weighted basis, the these shall include accordent information regarding the exchange rates used, please contact your representative.
 The book value shown for your holdings has been calculated to the best of our ability based on the information available to us, unless provided by you or your agent, and we do not guarantee its accuracy.
-For certain securities positions, market value has been reported as the book value of some or all of the position and may not reflect the actual book value.
-Please refer to your official account statements.
-N/D means that all or a portion of the market value of the security position cannot be determined.
-The total market value provided for your portfolio excludes security positions whose market value is "N/D".
+For certain securities positions, market value has been reported as the book value is "N/D".
 Market value has been determined in accordance with our valuation policy.
 This report has been provided by TD Wealth Private Investment Advice and is for illustrative purposes only.
-While we believe the information to be reliable, we cannot guarantee its accuracy and completeness.TD Wealth Private Investment Advice is not liable for any errors or omissions contained in this report and the use of any information contained in this report is entirely at the discretion of the recipient.
-TD Wealth Private Investment Advice is a division of TD Waterhouse Canada Inc., a subsidiary of The Toronto-Dominion Bank.
+While we believe the information to be reliable, we cannot guarantee its accuracy and completeness.
+TD Wealth Private Investment Advice is not liable for any errors or omissions contained in this report and the use of any information contained in this report is entirely at the discretion of the recipient.
+ID Wealth Private Investment Ádvice is a division of TD Waterhouse Canada Inc., a subsidiary of The Toronto-Dominion Bank.
 TD Waterhouse Canada Inc. - Member of the Canadian Investor Protection Fund.
 All trademarks are the property of their respective owners. ®The TD logo and other trade-marks are the property of The Toronto-Dominion Bank.
-4453-0518 TD Wealth Private Investment Advice is a division of TD Waterhouse Canada Inc., a subsidiary of The Toronto-Dominion Bank.
-TD Waterhouse Canada Inc. - Member of the Canadian Investor Protection Fund.
+TD Wealth Private Investment Advice is a division of TD Waterhouse Canada Inc., a subsidiary of The Toronto-Dominion Bank.
+TD Waterhouse Canada Inc. - Member of the Canadian Investor Protection Fund